 My answer is always the same.
 First I ask a question that goes something like this: “Do you go out with your dog when he does his/her potty business?”
 90% of the time the reply is NO. What I seem to be hearing often from many new deaf dog parents is they are putting their deaf puppy/dog out in a fenced back yard for 20 to 30 minutes and they are assuming the dog is “going potty”.
 I think this is a common mistake because what is actually happening with the deaf dogs is they are running around the back yard taking in all the sights and scents of the back yard.
 Basically they are having a great time exploring the back yard.
 They love to explore because their sense of smell is so strong.
 They can smell every little critter who has recently passed through the back yard.

-Never ever use potty pads!
+Never ever use potty pads (unless you have a toy or miniature breed who can’t hold it very long).
 Why?
 Because you are teaching your new puppy it is okay to go potty inside the house.

 An X-pen as seen above will be your greatest tool not only for potty training, crate training but also to give the other dogs in your home a break from a little “land shark” of a puppy jumping and biting them all the time.